inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 #### Laser (fire)
 *   Start a turn and wait for all players to move.
 Then the playerLasers should fire.
 Then the lasers from wall should fire.

-#### Laser (blocking)
-*   Enter debug mode and stear your player in front of a laser.
-The laser should be stopped by a player.

 #### Menu-screen
 *   Aa screen with a roll-down menu and start and exit buttons should show.
 *   Choose your board by choosing from the roll-down menu then click start.
 The board should show with players on it.